iSkore/planetStats/notes/notes.md

 # Scientists
 - ### Galileo Galilei *(1564 - 1642)*
-	- Used a slope to mesure speed of free fall
+	- Used a slope to measure speed of free fall
 - ### Isaac Newton *(1642 - 1727)*
 	- *One Universe*
 	- Laws of motion and gravity, calculus, light, etc.